DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 ## Testing SSH connections
 > Spoiler: this is going to fail.
 Multiple times.
 It's structured to be a step-by-step learning experience.
 But for the impatient, we're missing the _/etc/passwd_ file and _devpts_ mounted on the _/dev/pts_directory.
 You'll need both those for SSH to work.

 Try an SSH connection from the development host connected to the same network as the Pi.
-(Substitue IP addresses appropriate for your network and ping first to check connectivity.)
+(Substitue an IP address appropriate for your network and ping first to check connectivity.)

 ```
 > ssh root@192.168.1.100
 Connection closed by 192.168.1.100 port 22
 ```

-Well, it's not _connection refused_, but what the heck?
+Well, it's not _connection refused_, like you'd see if the IP address were wrong, but still no shell prompt.

 It turns out our minimalist system, with no _/etc/passwd_ is the problem here.
 We're asking to log in as _root_, but the system doesn't know who root is.
+Creating _/etc/password_ will fix it.

 ### Creating /etc/passwd
 We'll do this in two steps.
-First, we'll create a boilerplate _/etc/passwd_ with no password, then we'll use `passwd` to set the actual password.
+First, we'll create a boilerplate _/etc/passwd_ entry with no password, then we'll use `passwd` to set the actual password.

 ```
 ~ # cat /etc/passwd